SE109/listify-frontend/README.md

 # Listify

-This repository contains the source code for "My Flutter App", an application built using the Flutter framework.
+This repository contains the source code for "Listify", an application built using the Flutter framework.

 ## Previous Git Repository

-The previous Git repository, referred to as "OldGitRepo", can be found at the following location: [OldGitRepo](https://github.com/username/OldGitRepo).
+The previous Git repository, referred to as "OldGitRepo", can be found at the following location: [OldGitRepo]([https://github.com/username/OldGitRepo](https://github.com/hanhkiet/done.git)).
 Please note that this repository is no longer actively maintained or supported.

 ## Getting Started